About the Herd

 With Seed Stock Suris encouragement and mentorship, we are building our herd based on scientific fiber data and an eye for improving the North American suri herd as a whole.

-Want to meet them in person?
-With the homestead's expansion into cut flower production (check out the Gholson Gardens tab on this site), we are indefinitely suspending individual farm visits.
-However, join us for our 4th Annual Open Barn on Saturday, June 16, 2018 from 10 am to 4 pm. $2/person over the age of 2.
-Check our Facebook page for more details.
+With the homestead's expansion into cut flower production (check out the Gholson Gardens tab up top), we are indefinitely suspending individual farm visits.
+However, join us for our 5th Annual Open Barn next year on Saturday, June 15, 2019!
+Check our facebook page or follow daily antics on Instagram.